Right Arrow

 Operational implementation: empowering the frontline

 Technology alone cannot stop ORC; it must be integrated into the daily workflows of store associates and regional managers.
+A prime example of this operational shift is All Star Elite, a multi-location retailer that deployed a unified cloud video surveillance platform to combat rising theft.

 Training and microlearning

 Frontline teams are the "eyes and ears" of the store.
+71% of retailers have increased their budgets to support employee training related to workplace violence (Source: TheStreet).

-• Microlearning modules: instead of annual seminars, effective retailers use frequent, targeted training updates regarding current local risks.
+• Microlearning modules: Instead of annual seminars, effective retailers use frequent, targeted training updates regarding current local risks.

-• Real-time notifications: alerts from the Video AI system should be routed to the appropriate personnel.
+• Real-time notifications: Alerts from the Video AI system should be routed to the appropriate personnel.
 For example, a "Vehicle Enters No-go Zone" alert at a loading dock might go to the warehouse manager, while a "Loitering" alert in high-value cosmetics goes to the store manager.

 Measuring success with KPIs